cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 </aside>

 Later during my PhD, I switched to [empirical software engineering research](../blog/empirical-software-engineering-research-is-harder-than-you-think.html).
-Then, I realized that software is data as well, so EDA was critical to help me understand what's going on in large software ecosystems.
+Soon, I realized that software is data as well, so EDA was critical to help me understand different phenomenons occurring in large software ecosystems.
 I started working on "[software debloating](../blog/why-debloating-third-party-software.html)," and collected a massive amount of data representing the relationships between Java dependencies.
 For example, I used EDA to find out which dependencies are the most bloated, which are the most used, and which are the most popular in the Java Maven ecosystem.